LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-Mexico’s main benchmark rose 3% last week and retook support at the 200-DMA and 50-DMA.
-The index remains in a Rally Attempt.
-We recommend investors wait for a follow-through day before adding risk in Mexican equities.
+• Mexico’s main benchmark declined 2.4% last week and continues to trade below its 50-DMA.
+The index was downgraded to a Downtrend from an Uptrend Under Pressure.
+We recommend investors avoid adding risk in Mexican equities.

-Last week, we added Cury Construtora (CCE.BR; CURY3 BZ) to the Focus List after the stock broke out of a consolidation base.
-The total number of Focus List stocks in the LATAM region is three.
+• Embraer (EA3.BR; EMBR3 BZ) was removed from the Focus List last week, taking the total number of Focus List stocks in the LATAM region to three.

 O’Neil TMT Weekly